 Where to find it: follow the brown signs from the A3052 Sidmouth to Lyme Regis road.
 The camp is near Southleigh, Colyton, EX24 6JE, about 15 minutes drive from Sidmouth.
 Latitude: 50.724307 and longitude: -3.149079.

 Parking: there’s a small free car park immediately beside the earthworks, plus parking in the lane nearby.

 Public transport: Stagecoach 52A and First X53 buses run along the A3052, ask for the Three Horseshoes stop.
 From there it’s about a mile cross country walk along footpaths which include a steep climb.

 Access: free and open all year round during daylight hours.
 Muddy after wet weather.
 The ground is fairly level within the ramparts, with some gentle slopes at the entrances, expect steeper slopes and uneven paths if you want to walk along the top of the mounds.

 Facilities: nothing on site (no toilets, café or gift shop) so, if the weather’s good, do what the locals do and bring a picnic.

 Timing: half an hour is enough to walk around the site.

-You might also like: our other blog post which has a list of local places to see bluebells.
+You might also like: our list of local places to see bluebells.